dgaitsgo/info-vis-volkswagen/README.md

 3. Make the configuration a distinct build by setting the options
 4. Finally, obtain the WLTP values

 At the moment, many vehicles in the OKAPI database do not have WLTP values.
 All four requests have to be performed in order to know whether a model has this data or not.
 Likewise, our app has a comparison feature for models within a brand.
-If a user selects all of the cars for let's say Audi in Germany, we'll need 4 * 32 or 128 requests to know if a model has WLTP or data or not.
+If a user selects all of the cars for let's say Audi in Germany, we'll need 4 * 32 (amount of models) or 128 requests to know if a model has WLTP or data or not.
 Repeated over a number of users, we can imagine how much of a burden this could post on the API.
 Cacheing cannot save us as a configuration is unique every time it is requested for a model.
 There's only four steps, so eliminating just one of them means 25% less work.
-What we did was imagine a new service that could be integrated into the OKAPI : Default configurations for models.
+What we did was imagine a new service that could be integrated into the OKAPI : [Default configurations for models](#default-configuration-endpoint-and-thumbnail-endpoint).

-### Custom Configuration

-### Thumbnails
-The goal of this service is to efficiently display photos of models for to help a user in choosing which models to compare.
-While it's clear on the front end on how to efficiently load image data (lazy-loading, ensuring sizes are never larger than how they'll appear on the page) we were initially unsure of how to set up the backend to make for a fluid user experiences.
-We wondered which methods would be faster, which would take less resources and what's more important for the user.
-We set up a few experiments to see, starting with the simplest to make sure we didn't prematurely optimize.
-When a user accesses a brand, get a list of configurations and check if we already have a default configuration for the vehicle.
-If so, load its image URLS.

-How API works :
-- In order to get a photo, a configuration must be a buildable model
-- A buildable model means a model for a which a certain minimum of options are added
-- The API allow for a model to be undefined and resolve which options need to be added for the car to be buildable

-Gotchyas :
-- The images are quite large

-Solution :
-- Save configurations as so :
-	id, expiration_date, delete_link, self_link, choices_links, model_id, brand_id, links_to_images, thumbnail

 ### Error Handling

-### Rooms for Improvement (Product Data API)
-- choices/options terminology
-- configurations/configuration typo
-- countryCode, country_code
-- default/base configurations to get images/emissions data easier
-- Make Request Body/Parameters headers clearer
-- Ability to filter by vehicle type (not just brand)
-- Image for a model

 ### No Data Found / Missing image